UW-Macrostrat/Global-Geologic-Units/README.md

 ## Inputs
 The `./input` directory contains an example of the possible inputs.
 These include:

   * Cuneiform OCR output (cuneiform-page-000\*.html)
   * Tesseract OCR output (page-\*.hocr.html)
-  * TSV dumps of sentence-level NLP processings with varying Stanford CoreNLP version and output formatting
+  * TSV dumps of sentence-level NLP processings with varying Stanford CoreNLP version and output formatting.
+These can be imported into Postgres and be used by a DeepDive application.
   * bibjson file containing the article's bibliographic information.

  See `./input/README` for more details on each product.